DocumentationWorkfrontWorkfront Guide

 Goals

-Goals define the objectives for the project.
+Goals define the project’s objectives.
 This area is enabled by default in the Business Case, but the Workfront administrator might choose to not display it.
 This field displays the goals in order of priority.

 TIP